Sweden marks 25th anniversary of Estonia ferry disaster | The China Post

-Survivors, relatives and dignitaries marked the 25th anniversary on Saturday of the Estonia ferry disaster that claimed more than 800 lives in the Baltic Sea.
+Survivors, relatives and dignitaries marked the 25th anniversary on Saturday of the Estonia ferry disaster, which claimed more than 800 lives in the Baltic Sea.

-“It was a trauma for the whole nation,” Swedish Prime Minister Stefan Lofven said at the ceremony in Stockholm that was also attended by members of the royal family.
+“It was a trauma for the whole nation,” Swedish Prime Minister Stefan Lofven said at the ceremony in Stockholm, which was also attended by members of the royal family.

-Of the 989 people aboard, 852 perished in one worst peacetime maritime disasters of the 20th century.
+Of the 989 people aboard, 852 perished in one of the worst peacetime maritime disasters of the 20th century.
 There were 501 Swedish nationals among the dead and 285 Estonians.

-Former lawmaker Kent Harstedt, one of the survivors, called at a ceremony in for a new independent investigation into the accident.
+At the ceremony, former lawmaker Kent Harstedt, one of the survivors, called for a new independent investigation into the accident.

 “The time for justice has come,” he told the Stockholm gathering.
 “There has not been any international, independent inquiry, no one has had to assume their responsibilities.”